UPDATED FEBRUARY 19, 2020

 1. Find out exactly what the hotel’s cancellation policy is.

-Once you check out, the hotel will put the funds back in your account, but it always takes the banks a few days, and sometimes as long as a week, to get that money back to you.
+Once you check out, the hotel will put the funds back in your account, but it always takes banks a few days—or sometimes as long as a week—to get that money back to you.
 So if you must use a debit card, do so only if you have enough funds to cover your hotel stay, the deposits, and your general living expenses for a week after you leave the hotel.

 Another benefit of credit cards: They come with far more protections against fraud.
 With a debit card, anyone can clean out your savings and there won't be much recourse for you.